Disco & DJ Hire -10 questions you need to ask your DJ before booking.

 A written contract is really important so you both know what you are agreeing to.
 If nothing else it should offer you some re-assurance.
 You can also ask the DJ to see their terms and conditions before booking if this is something you wanted to check first before agreeing.

-Whilst anyone can set up and call himself or herself a DJ don’t be too caught up on this question.
+Whilst anyone can set up and call themselves a DJ, don’t be too caught up on this question.
 Remember a DJ could of worked in clubs for years but not actually DJ’d at a wedding before.
 Ask your DJ if they have any feedback or reviews you can read.
 This may help you get a better feel for what you can expect from your DJ.

 10. Do you require a deposit and how can I make payment?